 The club entertained the LTG had a program on Kiwanis Education and was represented at the Mid-Winter Conference, the International and District Conventions and the Lieutenant-Governor's Training School for Club Officers.

-The annual vocational guidance meeting was held at the George Washington High School with thirty speakers and more than a thousand children
+The annual vocational guidance meeting was held at the George Washington High School with 30 speakers and more than a thousand children.

 The club put on the annual Vocational Guidance program at the Washington-Lee High School, where 35 speakers, expert in their vocations talked to groups of students interested in their special vocations, and gave to the Library of the school 56 booklets on Vocational Guidance.

 Had programs on Sports, Reclamation and Irrigation, a Hospital for Arlington, The Red Cross, Aviation, Post Office Inspection, File Community Chest.

 A club delegation and the LG (making official visits) visited other Division clubs.
 Received the Kiwanis plague from the LG, and carried it to Manassas.
 When it had been around the division, it returned to the LG.